CodeConfidant/filewrap/README.txt

 copyfile(destination_path, *filepaths): 	Copy single/multiple files to destination directory.
                                             The destination_path and *filepaths arguments must be strings.

+read(filepath):                         Read the binary from a file and return.
+                                        The filepath argument must be a string.

+write(filepath, data):                  Write bytes object to a file.
+                                        The filepath argument must be a string.
+                                        The data argument must be a bytes object.

 rpfile(mode, *filepaths): 	            Read and print lines in single/multiple text/binary based files.
                                         The mode argument must be either strings: "t" (text) or "b" (binary).
                                         The *filepaths arguments must be strings.